microsoft/Project-Yellowstone-Documentation/business-central/across-powerbi-business-central-apps-multi-language.md

 ## Languages and locales in the preview

-As a starting point, the following languages and locales are available in the preview:
+In the preview, the following languages and locales are available:
 * en-US,
 * es-ES,
-*fr-FR, and
+* fr-FR, and
 * de-DE.

+The following apps are currently available in multi-language
+* finance

 ## How to try a Power BI app in a languages/locales